 Before the Interview

-Our interviews are typically competency-based, which ensures that all candidates are assessed equally and transparently.
-It is important to prepare competency-based examples that you can adapt based on the specific questions asked during the interview.
+Our interviews typically follow a structured format, with candidates being questioned and assessed on the competencies or capabilities relevant to the role.
+This ensures that all candidates are assessed equally and transparently.
+It is important to prepare examples and evidence in advance, that best demonstrate your competence or capability.
+These can then be used or adapted as necessary, in response to the specific questions asked during the interview.

 Tips to Consider when Preparing for an Interview